Richard III (2019)

 The forty-year-old Charles Ross biography of Richard III is not the last word on this king by Yale.
 The publisher has issued a new study of Richard III, written by another prominent historian of the period: ‘Richard III: The self-made king’ by Michael Hicks.
 The author is Emeritus Professor of Medieval History at the University of Winchester and an eminent writer of the period.

-Yale’s publicity describes this new book on Richard III as “The definitive biography” and reiterates the accolade bestowed by BBC History Magazine that Professor Hicks is "the greatest living expert on Richard".
-The definitive biography label is questioned however by the lack of clarity about the book's status in the series.
-The evidence is ambiguous about the book being in the series or outside it.
-There is no series attribution on the cover, although this is the usual place for such a credit only for paperbacks.
-There is no mention of the series in the Preface.
-There is no mention on the dust jacket flaps or the rear cover.
+Yale’s publicity describes this new book on Richard III as “The definitive biography” and reiterates the accolade bestowed by BBC History Magazine that Professor Hicks is "the greatest living expert on Richard", although the book itself was not published in the series.
+On face value the evidence is ambiguous about the book being in the series or outside it: there is no series attribution on the cover, although this is the usual place for such a credit only for paperbacks; there is no mention of the series in the Preface; there is no mention on the dust jacket flaps or the rear cover.
 What is present is a list on the page opposite the title page stating "Also in the Yale English Monarchs Series".
-This is very perplexing because the book is not listed in the series on the two Yale websites (UK and USA) or mentioned as being in the series in the book's page at these websites.
-Neither has Yale retired the 1981 Charles Ross biography of Richard - it is still on sale and credited as a series book on Yale's website and, indeed, in the Michael Hicks book!
-Perhaps Yale is preparing to retire the Ross book?
-Surely they can't have two books on one monarch?
-Or perhaps they can, and why not?
+This is a puzzle because the book is not listed in the series on the two Yale websites (UK and USA) nor mentioned as being in the series in the book's page at these websites, nor indeed in books within the series and published after Richard III.
+Neither has Yale retired the 1981 Charles Ross biography of Richard - it is still on sale and credited as a series book on Yale's website and in post-Hicks' Richard III releases.
+This indicates that Yale was not preparing to retire the Ross book.
+The question about having two books in the series on one monarch was raised on an earlier version of this page.
+This proved not to be the case with Richard III, although in the August 2020 release of the new Edward the Confessor two books on this king were listed as being in the series simultaneously: both the 1970 Frank Barlow biography and the 2020 Tom Licence biography.

 Cover: The cover is a portion of one of the two oil painted portraits of Richard held by the , London.
 It is reproduced in full (although in black & white) inside the book.